chickens2/pony-comic-generator/README.md

 1. Install Python 2.7
 2. Install dependencies (listed in `requirements.txt`).
-  * You can do this by installing `pip` and navigating to this directory in the command line and doing the command: `pip install -r requirement.txt`
+  * You can do this by installing `pip` and navigating to this directory in the command line and doing the command: `pip3 install -r requirement.txt`

 N.B.
 If typing `python` or `pip` in the command line gives an error even after installing and you're using Windows, you might have to add them to the path.
 Look up 'how add to windows path'.